az7jh2/SDePER_Analysis/Simulation/README.md

 ## 3. Cell type deconvolution analysis

-We run SDePER in **3 different scenarios**, and the simulated spatial transcriptomic data is the same across all 3 scenarios, but **the reference scRNA-seq data are different**.
+We run SDePER in **3 different scenarios**, and the simulated spatial transcriptomics data is the same across all 3 scenarios, but **the reference scRNA-seq data are different**.
 We use the **cell type annotation file** to control which cells are included in the reference data in analysis.
 Notebooks of running SDePER and corresponding deconvoluted cell type proportions are listed in folder [Run_SDePER_on_simulation_data](Run_SDePER_on_simulation_data).

 ### 3.1 Scenario 1